 Chart 74: MBC Sightings per Total Trip Reports, 1992-2009

-A caveat, however, is that the high in 1997 is due to an unusual report of 56 in Mendon (6/8/1997, T. and C. Dodd), and the high in 1996 is mainly due to two reports a week apart of 26 each from Mendon (6/1/1996 and 6/8/1996, T. and C. Dodd.)
+The high in 1997 is due to an unusual report of 56 in Mendon (6/8/1997, T. and C. Dodd), and the high in 1996 is mainly due to two reports a week apart of 26 each from Mendon (6/1/1996 and 6/8/1996, T. and C. Dodd.)
+These may have been localised population explosions.
 There are no other reports from single locations in the records which exceed 25, not even from NABA Counts.
 If these Mendon reports were halved, a trend downward would still be present, but it would be much less dramatic.

 State Distribution and Locations

-MBC records 1992 through 2011 show Northern Cloudywing in 113 towns across the state, as compared to only 63 for Southern Cloudywing.
-Northern Cloudywing is statewide, occurring in all counties west to east (Map 74).
+BOM-MBC records 1991 through 2013 show Northern Cloudywing in 117 towns across the state, as compared to only 67 for Southern Cloudywing.
+Northern Cloudywing is statewide, occurring in all counties west to east (Map 74), whereas Southern Cloudywing is mostly absent west of the Connecticut River valley.
 The distribution found by the 1986-90 MAS Atlas was broadly similar, but there are several notable changes.

 The Atlas had found Northern Cloudywing uncommon to rare on Cape Cod and Cape Ann, and did not confirm it for Nantucket, Martha’s Vineyard, or large portions of southeastern Massachusetts.

 Northern Cloudywing has now been quite thoroughly reported from Cape Ann by Doug Savich and Claudia Tibbits.
-These veteran butterfly watchers have reported good numbers of Northern Cloudywings from Gloucester and Rockport every year since 1994, a remarkable record.
+These veteran butterfly watchers reported good numbers of Northern Cloudywings from Gloucester and Rockport every year from 1994 to 2005, a remarkable record.
 The high single-day counts were 19 in 2002 and 2003.

 On Nantucket, Jones and Kimball (1943) had reported pylades as "well distributed but rather infrequent."
-The Atlas did not find it there, nor does MBC does have any records yet.
-But there are historical specimens in the Maria Mitchell Museum, and observers feel that this species as well as bathyllus is a likely candidate to be found on Nantucket (LoPresti 2011).
+The Atlas did not find it there, nor does BOM-MBC have any records.
+But there are historical specimens in the Maria Mitchell Museum, and observers feel that both Northern and Southern Cloudywings are likely candidates to be found on Nantucket (LoPresti 2011).

 With regard to Cape Cod and lower southeastern Massachusetts, the Atlas finding of “uncommon” is largely corroborated by MBC records.
 Since 1990, neither Northern nor Southern Cloudywing has been frequently reported from these areas.
-The Falmouth NABA Count has not reported Northern Cloudywing since 1999, although it reported Southerns from Crane WMA in 2005, 2006 and 2007.
-There are no records from the other Cape NABA Counts (Truro, Barnstable and Brewster, all in existence since 2004) except for a report of 4 from the Brewster Count in 2007.
-Northern Cloudywing has never been reported from the Bristol NABA Count (located primarily in Dartmouth and Westport), although in 2004 that Count had one Southern Cloudywing.
-There is a single record from the Dighton power line and singles were found for several years on the Middleboro NABA Count.
+The Falmouth NABA Count has not reported Northern Cloudywing since 1999, although it reported Southern Cloudywing from Crane WMA in 2005, 2006 and 2007.
+The other Cape NABA Counts (Truro, Barnstable and Brewster, all in existence since 2004) have produced only one report of 4 from the Brewster Count on 7/21/2007.
+Northern Cloudywing has never been reported from the Bristol NABA Count (located primarily in Dartmouth and New Bedford), although in 2004 that Count had one Southern Cloudywing.
+There are records of singles from the Dighton power line and Plymouth Myles Standish SF, and singles were found for several years on the Middleboro NABA Count.

 The NABA Counts from which Northern Cloudywing is reported most frequently are Central Franklin (most years, max.
 7 in 7/8/2006), Foxboro (most years in the 1990’s, max.
 8 on 7/6/1997), and Northern Worcester (max.
 7 on 7/6/2008).

-Locations which have been most productive for Northern Cloudywing include
+Locations which have been productive for Northern Cloudywing include

 Broods and Flight Period